What is Chronic Disease Management & How Apps are Beneficial for Chronic Care?

 Being a healthcare IT company, we generally have discussions with chronic care specialists.

 Many share their practice challenges while many ask us directly for solutions.

-Let me explain.
+Let us explain.

 Patients having a chronic illness can directly talk to physicians using a mobile phone with a telemedicine app.

-They don’t have any easy online medium which stores the data and shares it with a physician in real-time.
+In other words, they don’t have any easy online medium which stores the data and shares it with a physician in real-time.